In 2 Infinity Admin

 - The Triangle, Square, Hexagon and Circle are two dimensional (2D).

-The first S-Orbital forms in the inner most shell defined as the noble gas, Helium.
 In geometric terms, the S-Orbital can be related to a dot (or circle), from which dimensional space begins to expand.
 As P-orbitals exhibit two distinct lobes, the dot has divided, to generate a line (1D).
-The dot divides again to create a cross shaped D-Orbital, we call this 0², a concept that is extensively outlined in our new theory Universal Math.
-While the square is the container of the cross, a single electron does only occupy a linear space.
-Subsequently, the F-orbitals break the pattern of division, forming a hexagon.
-Again, a single electron appears in the space of a triangle, the smallest regular 3D shape.
+The dot divides again to create the square, or more accurately, the cross shaped D-Orbital.
+A single electron from this pair now occupies two lobes, or a line, that cross the second electron at 90°.
+Finally, the F-orbitals break the pattern of division, forming a hexagon.
+In this final stage a single electron occupies three lobes, to form a triangle, the smallest regular 3D shape.

 Orbital Structure and the Seed of Life

-From the perspective of geometry, we can derive a logical answer from drawing compass construction.
-By setting a set specific distance for the circle ratio, we can easily create a set of 7 interlocking circles.
-This image is termed the Seed of Life, and is a prominent symbol found through all cultures and religions.The process of drawing the Seed of Life reveals exactly how the sub-orbitals of the electron cloud are able to form.
+From the perspective of geometry, we can map this expansion using a simple drawing compass construction.
+By setting the compass opening to a fixed distance, we can easily create a set of 7 interlocking circles.
+This image is termed the Seed of Life, a symbol found throughout the ancient world, and it still in use today by a vast number of cultures and religions.The process of drawing the Seed of Life reveals exactly how the sub-orbitals of the electron cloud are able to form.
 Click To Tweet

 The process of drawing the Seed of Life reveals exactly how the sub-orbitals of the electron cloud are able to form.
 After the first circle, which represents the S-Orbital, a second is added to generate a form called the Vesica Piscis.
-This form defines two points to create a line, the shape of a P-Orbital.
-Four overlapping circles create the Trion Re, which divides space into 4 quadrants, a cross, matching the geometry of D-orbitals.
-Notice, at this point there is no outer square boundary.
-The triangle and hexagon come into existence from the creation of the Seed of Life Mandala, indicative of F-orbitals.
+This form defines two points (nodes) that can be used to create a line, the shape of a P-Orbital.
+Adding two more circles to each node, produces a form called the Trion Re.
+The four overlapping circles generate nodes that divide space into 4 quadrants.
+This creates a cross that matches the geometry of the D-orbitals.
+Notice, there is no outer square boundary.
+Finally, the triangle and hexagon come into existence from the completion of the Seed of Life Mandala, which indicative of F-orbitals.

 Positive and Negative Space